-Ella is my 8 year old female Rat Terrier and for 8 years she has brought great joy to my life.
+Ella is my 11 year old female Rat Terrier and for 11 years she has brought great joy to my life.
 Unfortunately, on February 1, 2012, she was diagnosed with canine diabetes.
 After getting over the initial shock, I had so many questions: What kind of food is safe for a diabetic dog?
 How often do I need to administer insulin shots?
 Was Ella's diabetes my fault?
+Can she have any treats besides green beans?
 My vet provided some information, but after looking online, I realized that there wasn't a dedicated community for diabetic dog owners.
 That's when I decided to start Dogabetix!

 My hope is that Dogabetix can be a place where owners of diabetic dogs can share their personal stories, learn tips and tricks for caring for diabetic dogs, and find support when they need it most.
 I'll also be sharing my personal experiences as I work to keep Ella happy and healthy!